ReichtumQian/notes-on-ielts/pages/Fate Stay Night Day1 Part1.md

   battlefield from a movie.
   ―――But that didn't last long either.
   The fire had died down by the time the sun rose.
-  The tall wall of flame火焰 had shortened, and most of the buildings had fallen.
+  The tall wall of [[Flame]] had shortened, and most of the buildings had fallen.
   ...It felt strange, being the only thing in that place that still had its original form.